deltaryz/garden/readme.md

 # GARDEN

+###Remember to check the "Releases" tab to download!

+Use `java -jar garden.jar` to run the game.

 Garden is a simple strategy game in which the player tends to a 5x5 grid which serves as the “garden”.
 Each turn they are able to perform one single action:
 *	Plant a new seed
 *	Water an existing plant